NomicFoundation/hardhat/docs/src/content/hardhat-ignition/docs/getting-started.md

 ---

-Next, get a better understanding of the motivations of **Ignition** and how it sets out to achieve them: [Explanation](./explanation.md)
+Next, get a better understanding of the goals of **Hardhat Ignition** and how it sets out to achieve them: [Explanation](./explanation.md)